ricardomm7/leaflink/docs/sprintC/us022/01.requirements-engineering/Readme.md

-# US022 - Add a new toDoEntry in the Agenda
+# US022 - Add a new entry in the Agenda

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a Green Space Manager (GSM), I want to add a new toDoEntry in the Agenda.
+As a Green Space Manager (GSM), I want to add a new entry in the Agenda.
 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

-> The person who adds the entries in the Agenda is the GSM, and the toDoEntry is saved in the system.
+> The person who adds the entries in the Agenda is the GSM, and the entry is saved in the system.
-> The new toDoEntry must have an associated green space managed by the GSM.
+> The new entry must have an associated green space managed by the GSM.
-> The new toDoEntry must already exist in the To-Do list.
+> The new entry must already exist in the To-Do list.

 **From the client clarifications:**

-> **Question:**  When a new toDoEntry is added to the Agenda, the progressStatus of that task will be, by default, set to "planned"?
+> **Question:**  When a new entry is added to the Agenda, the progress status of that task will be, by default, set to "planned"?
 >
 > **Answer:** Correct.
 >
-> **Question:** When the GSM plans a task (that was previously in To-Do) into the Agenda, what aditional data/information does he need to input when planning?
+> **Question:** When the GSM plans a task (that was previously in To-Do) into the Agenda, what aditional data/ information does he need to input when planning?
 >
 > **Answer:** The starting date for the task.
 Later the GSM will be able to add the Team and vehicles (if required).
 >
-> **Question:** We know that an Agenda toDoEntry has a target date, but is this target date supposed to be inputted upon transferring a task from the to-do list to the agenda, or is it supposed to be inputted upon creating the task in the to-do list?
+> **Question:** We know that an Agenda entry has a target date, but is this target date supposed to be inputted upon transferring a task from the to-do list to the agenda, or is it supposed to be inputted upon creating the task in the to-do list?
 >
 > **Answer:** To-do list entries doesn't have dates!
 >
-> **Question:** Can I add an toDoEntry that has a time period that already has an existing toDoEntry in the Agenda?
+> **Question:** Can I add an entry that has a time period that already has an existing entry in the Agenda?
 >
 > **Answer:** Yes, because there are many parks to manage and different tasks can be executed at same time in the same park.
 >
-> **Question:** When we are registering an toDoEntry to the agenda, are the three inputs (selecting an existing task from the to-do list, starting date, and finishing date) sufficient?
+> **Question:** When we are registering an entry to the agenda, are the three inputs (selecting an existing task from the to-do list, starting date, and finishing date) sufficient?
 >
 > **Answer:** The starting date will be enough because the task already has the predicted duration.
 >